jaog1992/jaog1992/README.md

 ---

 <h3 align="center">
-	I would be really happy if you star 🌟 my repositories if they were useful to you !
+	I would be thrilled if you star 🌟 my repositories if they were helpful  to you!
 </h3>